-Professor Patia teaches in Gender Studies and Rhetoric, Writing, and Public Discourse at Whitman College.
-She received her BA from Northwestern University, her MA from the University of Minnesota, and her PhD from Penn State.
+Professor Patia teaches in the department of Rhetoric, Writing, and Public Discourse, as well as in the Gender Studies program, at Whitman College.
+She received her B.A. from Northwestern University, her M.A. from the University of Minnesota, and her Ph.D. from Penn State.
 She teaches classes on public speaking; the rhetoric of social protest; rhetoric, gender, and sexuality; rhetoric and violence; immigration and border discourses; the black freedom struggle; and voices of women's rights activism.
-Many of these courses are cross-listed with or can count toward a major or minor in Whitman's Gender Studies and Race and Ethnic Studies Programs.
+Many of these courses are cross-listed with or can count toward a major or minor in Whitman's Gender Studies and Race and Ethnic Studies programs.

 In her teaching and research, Professor Patia examines how power is challenged and maintained through rhetorical and communicative processes.
 She explores these relationships of power and difference through historical and contemporary rhetorical efforts by marginalized individuals and groups to create a more just world, and by the powerful, who would maintain and expand the discriminatory policies and practices of the status quo.
 The aim of Professor Patia's work is to clarify the role of rhetoric in social change, and specifically what rhetorical practices tell us about how we can create and sustain a more just world.

 Ph.D.
 Communication Arts and Sciences

 Northwestern University - School of Communication

 Kirt H. Wilson and Kaitlyn G. Patia.
 “Authentic Imitation or Perverse Original: Learning about Race from America’s Popular Platforms.”
 In Thinking Together: Lecturing, Learning, and Difference in the Long Nineteenth Century, edited by Angela G. Ray and Paul Stob, 72-94.
 University Park: Pennsylvania State University Press, 2018.